 Year 11 students Harriet Nixon and Sarah McDonald are co-Managing Directors of The Stitch Up Co – a St Paul’s School Entrepreneurs Club business.
 The startup looks to solve a problem many of us have faced: what to do with the shirts we have collected that, despite having significance to us, we no longer wear?
 The Stitch Up’s solution is to repurpose these shirts into pillows, not only giving them a new lease on life but most importantly allowing customers to keep cherishing the memories associated with the shirt.

 Do you find online shoe shopping stressful?
 Would it help if you were sure the shoe you were about to purchase would fit your foot?
 That is the solution proposed by Sole Tech, a St Paul’s School Entrepreneurs Club business.
 Sole Tech is the brainchild of six Year 11 & 12 students who are working on designing an app which measures the dimensions of your foot through augmented reality and cross-checks these measurements with shoe dimensions from a range of providers.
 While still in the design stage, this app is solving a very real problem and has enormous potential.

-A mix of St Paul's students, teachers and parents will work and learn alongside one another to grow their ideas into businesses.
+A mix of St Paul's students and teachers will work and learn alongside one another to grow their ideas into businesses.
 Participants will have access to coaches, market-leading resources and first class facilities.

 Participants will learn new skills and knowledge in entrepreneurship and how to turn an idea into a business